-Rationale for Gender Integration Evidence from Desk Research Evidence from Primary Research Do no harm Improperly constructed septic tanks have to be cleaned manually at times, which is of high risk (limited evidence).
-Safety of women and men (strong evidence) construction workers involved in construction of septic tanks and other sanitation not adequately addressed Welfare - Awareness on dimensions of containment structures limited amongst women users of individual household toilets; only slightly better amongst men (limited evidence) Unorganised women and men involved in construction of septic tanks as well as other infrastructure have little access t protection, including maternity leave (strong evidence) Rights Equal wages are hardly paid for women and men in construction of septic tanks; there is a marked division of work and the wowen is valued less than that of men (strong evidence) Mainly men in construction work trained in making appropriate containment structures (strong evidence) Empowerment Intra-household decision-making seems to rest with men on dimensions of septic tanks and distance from water points of individual toilets, exceptions being women leaders of groups and women engineers (limited evidence) Not all committees of CTs have been trained in appropriate containment structures and distance from water points (limited evidence) There are no "women in construction groups" to take contracts for constructing (toilets and) septic tanks in sites visited (strong evidence)
+Table 2.2: Gender and S Social Inclusion Issues in Containments SI.
+No. Rationale for Gender Integration Evidence from Desk Research Evidence from Primary Research 1 Do no harm Improperly constructed septic tanks have to be cleaned manually at times, which is of high risk (limited evidence). ' Do no nami nd men construction workers involved in construction of her sanitation not adequately addressed (strong 2 Welfare Awareness on dimensions of containment structures limited amongst women users of individual household toilets; only slightly better amongst men (limited evidence) tanks as well as otl ised workforce of women and men involved in construction of septi well as other infrastructure have little access to social protection, maternity leave (strong evidence) 3 Rights Equal wages are hardly paid for women and men in construction of set tanks; there is a marked division of work and the work of women is values than that of men (strong evidence) struction work are trained in making appropriate ures (strong evidence) Intra-household decision-making seems to rest with men on dimensions of septic tanks and distance from water points of individual toilets, exceptions being women leaders of groups and women engineers (limited evidence) 4 Empowerment Not all committees of CTs have been trained in appropriate containment structures and distance from water points (limited evidence) There are no "women in construction groups" to take contracts for constructing (toilets and) septic tanks in sites visited (strong evidence) Source ce: TNUSSP, 2018

-2.3 Issues in Emptying and Transportation
+2.3.
+Issues in Emptying and Transportation

 There is little existing literature on gender and social exclusion issues in emptying and transportation.
-Table 2.3. presents gender and sanitation issues in emptying and transportation.
+Table 2.3. presents the gender and sanitation issues in emptying and transportation.
 Primary research indicates that desludging operations can cause harm, if protective gear is not used.
-Helpers involved in desludging reported being given gear like gloves, mask and boots by employers, with their use varying as they were not seen as convenient (for example, the gloves and boots reportedly causing itching).
+Helpers involved in desludging reported being given gear like gloves, mask and boots by employers, with their use varying as they were not seen as convenient (for example, the gloves and boots reportedly caused itching).

 Male helpers in private desludging companies at times have to manually break hardened sludge in containment structures that are not properly constructed, posing severe health hazards.
-Discussions with a Health Officer in Trichy indicate that rates of alcoholism are high amongst helpers and drivers in private operations.
-While manual scavenging is supposed to have been eliminated in Tamil Nadu, newspaper reports provide data that some women and men sanitation workers supplement their income in Trichy and Coimbatore through manual scavenging (specifically, cleaning foul-smelling ditches), which is not only harmful but also robs them of dignity (Karthikeyan, 2018).
+Discussions with a Health Officer in Trichy indicate that prevalence of alcoholism are high amongst helpers and drivers in private operations.
+While manual scavenging is supposed to have been eliminated in Tamil Nadu, newspaper reports provide data that some women and men sanitation workers supplement their income in Trichy and Coimbatore through manual scavenging (specifically, cleaning foul-smelling ditches), which is not only harmful but also robs them of their dignity (Karthikeyan, 2018).
 In Coimbatore, manual scavengers predominantly belong to the Arunthathiyar community (Karthikeyan, 2018).
 15 A concern from the consumer or client side, is that few clients (women clients less so) in the two sites know what the ideal frequency of desludging should be, and this leads to overflows (limited evidence).
 The WAVE Federation (strong evidence) and SHE committee members (limited evidence) in Trichy were more aware of these matters.